top of page

 • Strengthen emotional regulation by pausing before we react

 Instead of trying to get rid of thoughts or emotions, we learn to notice them, feel them in the body and respond with curiosity rather than criticism.
 In this sense, meditation starts to help us become more of our own therapist.
+Building skills we can return to when life feels intense, rather than only relying on external support.

 What we will explore in the 6 week Somatic Journey into Meditation

 This live online course offers a structured, held pathway to integrate somatic therapy principles with accessible meditation practices.
+Each week, we meet for around 90 minutes on Zoom, and across 6 weeks, together we explore:

 • Gentle body scans to notice and ease tension without forcing change